Here are some helpful dengue facts, stats, strains, vaccines, symptoms and preventions.

 - Remove water from flower pot plates on alternate days

-You may also find it useful to refer to their checklist for houses and condos.
+You may also find it useful to refer to its checklist for houses and condos.

 Contact the NEA